 What are Contingency Fees?

 With a contingency fee, you are not subject to out-of-pocket expenses such as document filing, getting copies of medical records, doctor visits, gathering evidence and even hiring of expert witnesses.
 This is all done by the lawyer at their own expense until you are victorious in your lawsuit.
 This allows you to continue on with your life without even further damage financially as you pay your bills and maybe run a business.

-There is also something that can be said that an attorney who fronts the cost of your case not only has confidence in your lawsuit but will work hard and efficient in getting the case resolved.
+There is also something that can be said about an attorney who fronts the cost of your case.
+This means that they not only have confidence in your lawsuit but will work hard and efficiently in getting the case resolved.

 Spangenberg Shibley & Liber LLP handles a wide range of legal matters.
 To discuss your case with a Cleveland attorney, please contact us today to request an initial consultation.